Kumano Kodō: Kogumotori-goe and Ogumotori-goe

-From Kumano Hongū Taisha, most pilgrims went by boat on the Kumano River to Kumano Hayatama Taisha in the coastal town of Shingū.
-This 40 km section of the Kumano Kodō is the only river pilgrimage route that is registered as a World Heritage site.
-An overland route links Kumano Hongū Taisha with Kumano Nachi Taisha.
+These overland routes links the Kumano Hongū Taisha with the Kumano Nachi Taisha.
 Most pilgrims take two days to complete this walk, staying overnight in the small town of Koguchi.
-The section between Hongū and Koguchi is called the Kogumotori-goe, and the section between Koguchi and Kumano Nachi Taisha is called Ogumotori-goe.
+The section between Hongū and Koguchi is called the Kogumotori-goe.
+The section between Koguchi and Kumano Nachi Taisha is called the Ogumotori-goe and features the hardest part of the whole pilgrimage, the Dogiri-zaka or 'backbreaking slope' which climbs one kilometre in elevation.